-Our schemes will accept all brands of paint, but there are some types of paint they cannot accept:
+Our schemes will accept all brands of paint, including a service charge, but there are some types of paint they cannot accept:

 Once we receive details of your leftover paint we will identify the nearest suitable scheme.
 Initially, we will liaise with the scheme on your behalf and pass details of the paint to them.
 The scheme will then contact you to organise collecting the paint and discuss any other details.